 Unless identified in Sections 5.8, 5.11, 5.12 and 5.13, below, no other Articles in this Agreement apply to represented individuals.

-The Employer may petition the Office of the State Human Resources Director for approval of exceptions to the one thousand fifty (1050) hour threshold specified above.
-The Employer will provide the Union with a copy of the petition.

 5.2 Temporary Appointment Notice

 Prior to the start of a temporary, the temporary or appointee must be notified in writing of the conditions of the appointment.
 The written notification must contain the following information regarding the appointment: